-If you play classical a Takamine or Cordoba are great sounding and fairly affordable.
+If you play Takamine or Cordoba classical music are great sounding and fairly affordable.
 Dauphin is a Spanish brand that plays extremely nice.

-The Fender models including the Mustang, Stratocaster and Telecaster have most chime-like and unique character of all electrics.
-These have typically the smooth alder body and lightning-fast maple neck.
-These axes are the premier and authentic sound for country-rock being played by everyone from Eric Clapton to Yngwie Malmsteen.
+The Fender models including the Mustang, Stratocaster and Telecaster have the most chime-like and unique character of all electrics.
+These typically have the smooth age body and lightning-fast maple neck.
+These axes are the premier and authentic sound for country rock being played by everyone from Eric Clapton to Yngwie Malmsteen.

-The warmest sounding of the Electrics are definately the Gibson models.
-You can't beat the solidness and craftmanship in the Les Paul.
+The warmest sounding of the Electrics are definitely the Gibson models.
+You can't beat the solidness and craftmanship in Les Paul.
 Talk about big bold sound, everyone should own at least one of these beauties!

 I would have to say though that the Kramer Striker, if you can get a used one, is the most expressive instrument ever!
 It has great speed and agility combined with an extremely responsive Floyd-Rose Tremolo system.
 For a lead guitar rocker, I consider this one a must have!

 When you go to the music store you want to take your time.
 Go when you have a free day and you can focus on the task.
-Of course you have little choice these days but to go to the "Center" but at least there are tons of instruments there for the pickin'.
+Of course you have little choice these days but go to the "Center" but at least there are tons of instruments there for the pickin '.